lgrignon/jsweet-gradle-plugin/README.md

 jdkHome | string | Alternative JDK >= 8 directory, for instance if running Maven with a JRE | ${java.home} | ```<jdkHome>/opt/jdk8</jdkHome>```

-Then, just run the maven command line as usual:
+Then, just invoke the JSweet gradle task:

 ```
-$ mvn generate-sources -P client
+$ gradle jsweet
 ```